-If you or someone you know struggles with loss of bladder control, or urine leakage, you are not alone:
+If you or someone you know struggles with urinary leakage (urinary incontinence), you are not alone:

 - Bladder control problems affect 30 to 50% of women.

-- Although the rates go up with age, urinary incontinence among young women is common.
+- Although the rates go up with age, urinary leakage among young women is common.

-- Though common, UI is NOT “normal” at any age.
+- Though common, urinary incontinence is NOT “normal” at any age.

-- Loss of urine that occurs at the same time as physical activities that increase abdominal pressure such as sneezing, coughing, laughing, and exercising (stress incontinence, or SUI).
+- Loss of urine that occurs at the same time as physical activities that increase abdominal pressure such as sneezing, coughing, laughing, and exercising (stress incontinence).

-- Inability to hold urine long enough to reach the restroom (urinary urge incontinence, UUI).
+- Inability to hold urine long enough to reach the restroom (urinary urge incontinence).

-- Frequent urination during the day and night (urge frequency).
+- Frequent urination - more than seven times a day (urge frequency).

 Am I at Risk?

-Some medicines, such as diuretics, put you at greater risk for UI.
+Some medicines, such as diuretics, put you at greater risk for urinary incontinence.
 Also, certain health conditions increase your chances of developing incontinence:

 - Neurological conditions